t0pd4wn/loco.sh/README.md

 If for some reasons, you don't have access to these files, simply remove the ```~/.loco``` file.
 Previous installation will remain but you will be able to launch a new installation over it.

 ## Backlog
-- packagers: test and implement cask packages
-- packagers: better package managers abstraction
+- bug : themes option
 - actions: add init, save
 - actions: improve update and remove (add yaml diff)
 - actions: improve backup workflow
+- backgrounds : add support for complex urls (e.g. duckduckgo)
 - options : add a "none" option
 - options : detached in a remote /.dotfiles/ folder
 - options : Ghost mode leaving no assets prior to action
+- packagers: test and implement cask packages
+- packagers: better package managers abstraction
 - profiles: add devops, data-scientist...
 - profiles: check for current user discrepancies (for multiple users ?)
 - themes: implement 16 colors themes (insted of the plain 8)
 - UI: display modes (yes, detached...)
 - UI: display prompts options as table rows
+- discovered bugs : bash cache on failures
+- discovered bugs : find dont decode ":"

 ## Thanks